Your Cart is empty

 - Various - Rare Tracks (Polydor Special 2482 274)

-I don't have the Stone the Crows, Rare Bird, Cream Vol 2 or Taste records - the rest sit on my shelves.
+I don't have the Cream Vol 2 or Taste records - the rest sit on my shelves.
 I file them under each band, but often feel like I should gather them together in their own section.

-The Zappa one is really interesting as there are obscure singles on it and weir little edits from Lumpy Gravy.
-The 2 Rory records as as good an introduction to the man as there is.
+The Zappa one is really interesting as there are obscure singles on it and weird little edits from Lumpy Gravy.
+The 2 Rory records are as good an introduction to the man as there is.
 The Fairport album is a reissue of their debut record.

 Because they were cheap these sold in good numbers and so are not valuable records today.
 You can usually get smart copies for £5-£10.
-For some reason, the one you always see is the Focus record.
+For some reason, the one you always always always see is the canary yellow Focus record.
 Maybe that sold more than any other.
-I've never seen the Stone the Crows one to this day, but I live in hope.

 I realise this kind of slightly obsessive collecting isn't for everyone, but these are top quality distinctive records that you can quite easily find, so if you've not thought of adding them to your collection before now, maybe now is the time to start - but leave the ones I don't have alone!